Agriculture & Natural Resources

 UGA Extension offices provide testing services through The University of Georgia.
 There are many types of tests available such as water, soil, chicken litter, plant tissue, hazardous chemicals, just to name a few!

-In order to assure that you receive the appropriate test for your situation, please contact the office at 706-864-2275 to learn test options, pricing, packaging, and office hours for bringing in your test samples Monday-Thursday.
+In order to assure that you receive the appropriate test for your situation, please contact the office at 706-864-2275 to learn test options, pricing, packaging, and office hours for bring in your test samples Monday-Wednesday.
+The only form of payments are local checks or cash only.
 Results are usually available in 8-10 business days.

 Samples must be packaged properly for the test being performed; test results can be impacted by improper packaging.